 WordPress is a FREE website creation tool.
 Basically, it’s the easiest and most powerful blogging and website content management system.
 More than 74 million (!) websites are created using WordPress.
 Take my word for it, WordPress is the best choice when starting a blog.

-Please note that you need WordPress.org for self-hosted sites.
-WordPress.com is for free blogging solutions and you don’t want those if you are serious about blogging.
+Please note that you need to use WordPress.org for self-hosted sites.
+WordPress.com is for free blogging solutions and you don’t want those if you are serious about turning your blog into a business.
 Every day I hear bloggers say that they wish they knew this and signed up with WP.org from the start.